hiqdev/hidev/README.md

 ## Configuration

-Hidev keeps everything it needs: configs, plugins, intermediate files and so on in .hidev directory in the root of your project.
+Hidev keeps everything it needs: configs, plugins, intermediate files and so on in **.hidev** directory in the root of your project.

-The main config file is: .hidev/config.yml.
+The main config file is: **.hidev/config.yml**.

 ## Licence